 The first live guides were introduced on the Around London Tours in 1984, with taped commentaries in French and German following the next year.
-In 1990 the service was further improved with digitally recorded commentaries, in up to eight languages.
-1991 saw the launch of the most popular hop-on, hop-off service allowing passengers the freedom to get off and explore the sights they passed.
+In 1990 the service was further improved with digitally recorded multi-lingual commentaries.1991 saw the launch of the popular hop-on, hop-off service allowing passengers the freedom to get off and explore the sights they passed.

 In December 1997, The Original London Sightseeing Tour Ltd was taken over by Arriva, one of the largest transport service organisations in Europe.
 In addition to the provision of bus and train services, Arriva plc also operates a Bus and Coach dealership; and holds the Cross Country rail franchise.

 In March 2001 London Pride Ltd was acquired and merged with The Original London Sightseeing Tour, creating the largest single operation of its kind anywhere in the world.

 In August 2010 The Original Tour's parent company, Arriva plc, officially became a part of DB UK Holding Limited (a wholly-owned subsidiary of Deutsche Bahn AG) for £1.5bn.
 The Deutsche Bahn group has 285,000 employees in 130 countries.

 Today, over 60 years later, trading simply as “The Original Tour”, this multi-award winning company continues to provide visitors to London with a relaxed and enjoyable view of the capital’s famous landmarks from open-topped buses operating throughout the year.